County Sligo Ireland · Co. Sligo · Ballygawley Save · Share

 By car

-Sligo to Ballygawley is 15 minutes via back roads off the N4.
-Collooney is 10 minutes south-west.
+Sligo to Ballygawley is about 15 minutes via the N4 and the local roads (R284 / R290) that meet at the village.
+Collooney is a few minutes south-west.

 By bus